Voting was supposed to be the beginning of the conversation.

 Social media

-Public broadcast, not a civic channel.
-It rewards outrage over signal.
-An official's post about a local bill drowns in national grievance from people who don't live in the district — or the country.
+Rewards outrage over signal.
+An official's post about a local bill drowns in national grievance from people who don't live in the district, or the country.

 Email & contact forms

-A black hole.
 Most citizens who write never hear back; the ones who do receive a template.
-The volume is unprocessable, and nothing distinguishes a real story from a script.
+The volume is unprocessable, and nothing distinguishes a real story from a generic script.

 Town halls